Devolutions/devolutions-gateway/README.md

 ### RDP routing

-The Jet can redirect RDP traffic authorized by a JWT (Json Web Token) both signed (JWS) and encrypted (JWE).
+Devolutions Gateway can redirect RDP traffic authorized by a JWT (Json Web Token) both signed (JWS) and encrypted (JWE).

-The key used to sign must be known by the Jet.
-You can provide the Jet with the public key to use using `--provisioner-public-key-file` with a path to a PEM file; or `--provisioner-public-key-data` with a base64-encoded pkcs10 value.
+The key used to sign must be known by the Gateway.
+You can provide the public key to use using `--provisioner-public-key-file` with a path to a PEM file; or `--provisioner-public-key-data` with a base64-encoded pkcs10 value.
-The provisioner can then use its private key to sign a JWT and authorize Jet RDP routing.
+The provisioner can then use its private key to sign a JWT and authorize RDP routing.

-The key used for token encryption is provided to Jet using `--delegation-private-key-data` or `--delegation-private-key-file` similarly to the provisioner key.
+The key used for token encryption is provided using `--delegation-private-key-data` or `--delegation-private-key-file` similarly to the provisioner key.
 The public counter part of the delegation key must then be used for token encryption.

 #### JWT structure and claims

-The Jet is expecting a nested JWT.
+Devolutions Gateway is expecting a nested JWT.

 1. A set of claims are signed using JWS (Json Web Signature) into a compact JWT.
 Use of RSASSA-PKCS-v1_5 using SHA-256 (`RS256`) is recommended.
 2. This signed token is then wrapped inside another token using JWE (Json Web Encryption) in compact form as well.